-1. Go to Video > Image and click

-3. In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect faces to appear.

-You can see the number of pixels for each of the rectangle's sides, and decide if the values are enough for your needs.
+- Go to Video > Image and click . - Click for Pixel counter. - In the camera's live view, adjust the size and position of the rectangle around the area of interest, for example where you expect faces to appear. - You can see the number of pixels for each of the rectangle's sides, and decide if the values are enough for your needs.